LFM8787/PSADT.ToastNotification/README.md

 ## Features
 - Administrative rights not needed.
+- Wraps the original functions, so no script modification needed.
-- SYSTEM raised Toast Notification can interact with console user.
+- SYSTEM raised Toast Notifications can interact with logged in no Administrator user.
 - Ability to interact with the notifications using events or protocols.
 - Can search for closing apps using wildcards.
 - Can search for closing apps based on windows title or process path using wildcards.